General

 Can I access SafeScript NSW if I also work in other states and territories?

-The Commonwealth is currently working on a data sharing framework that will facilitate the sharing of information between the jurisdictional systems.
+The Commonwealth Department of Health is working with States and Territories to develop a data sharing framework that will facilitate the sharing of information between the jurisdictional systems.
 The intent is for health practitioners to be able to access the information they need to inform their practice, wherever they are in Australia.
-There is not an established timeframe for this work, but health practitioners will be notified when there is further progress in this space.
+There is not an established timeframe for this work, but health practitioners will be notified when there is further progress.

 Do you need to be logged into SafeScript NSW to be able to receive notifications?